The fastest screening tool for peripheral arterial disease

 Measurements of the Ankle-Brachial Index may improve the accuracy of cardiovascular risk prediction beyond the Framingham Risk Score.
 Furthermore, ABI is valuable for assessing the ability of rehabilitation after cardiac procedures or treatment.

 A screening ABI should be considered in diabetic patients above 50 years of age who have other PAD risk factors (e.g., smoking, hypertension, hyperlipidemia, or duration of diabetes for 10 years).
+If ABI is normal, the measurement has to be repeater every five years.

 Measurements of the Ankle-Brachial Index contribute to correct indications for surgical therapy and are mandatory in the follow up of patients after surgical treatment.